Q: I wish to get involved with FAANG activites but there seems that a lot is going on.

 the data portal site, to understand and observe your obligations.

-You may continue to see the rest of the text if you READ and AGREE to above principals;
+You may continue to see the rest of the text if you HAVE READ and AGREED to above principals;

 otherwise please STOP Here.

 this screen shot:

 The data portal site is designed to use filters for users to browse into the data with

 proper focus.
 Users can easily select or de-select filters to change the scope through